Powerful explosion rocks Lebanon's capital Beirut, dozens killed, thousands injured | DW | 04.08.2020

 Tensions have been high between the two neighboring countries after Israel said it thwarted an infiltration attempt by Hezbollah gunmen.
 Hezbollah and Israel fought a war in 2006.

-Lebanon is also currently in the grip of a major economic crisis, with many people taking to the streets in recent months to protest the financial situation
+Lebanon is also currently in the grip of severe economic turbulence, with many people taking to the streets in recent months to protest the financial situation

 Protesters have described a unity government aimed at shoring up the economy and tackling corruption as a "failure."
 With the Lebanese pound on the verge of collapse, protesters have called for a new government